mengdilin/Cjango-Unchained/README.md

 ### Regular expression URL matching

 As in Django, Cjango deal with URL routing by regex matching.
-All matching rules are written in `url-pattern.json`.
+All matching rules are written in `urls.json` as like in Django's `urls.py`.
 The earlier rules have higher priorities (first-match, first-served).

-`url-pattern.json` is dynamically (i.e. at runtime) loaded into our routing logic and enables **each callback function to be compiled separately from main application**.
+`urls.json` is dynamically (i.e. at runtime) loaded into our routing logic and enables **each callback function to be compiled separately from main application**.
 This is the most notable functionality in Cjango.

 ### Template file rendering by `HttpResponse::render_to_response()`